koakh/RustDeadpoolTokioPostgresRustlsWithPostgresTls/NOTES.md

 # get docker container id
 $ docker ps | grep 6432
 fa636caa65ab   postgres:12.2                    "docker-entrypoint.s…"   2 minutes ago   Up 2 minutes    0.0.0.0:6432->5432/tcp, :::6432->5432/tcp                                                         sad_lalande

-# alert bad certificate SOLUTION on inspect certificate get the hostname from CN ex b9bdf96ee5bd
+# seems that the Subject: CN = b9bdf96ee5bd is always the same
-$ docker exec -it fa636caa65ab bash
-$ openssl x509 -in /etc/ssl/certs/ssl-cert-snakeoil.pem -text -noout | grep "Subject: CN"
+$ docker exec -it postgres-rust openssl x509 -in /etc/ssl/certs/ssl-cert-snakeoil.pem -text -noout | grep "Subject: CN"
         Subject: CN = b9bdf96ee5bd

+# FINAL SOLUTION to get rid of the annoying error `NotFound, message: "No such file or directory"`
+# the  right way to use TLS, is addign `127.0.0.1 b9bdf96ee5bd` to hosts, and use same fqdn on cargo run, with a combination of `PG.HOST=${HOST} DB_CA_CERT=$(pwd)/ssl-cert-snakeoil.pem`, this way we are connect with same fqdn as in certificate
 # add it to hosts
+$ sudo nano /etc/hosts
 127.0.0.1       b9bdf96ee5bd

 # bring certificate